shivamjagdale/Building-K-Nearest-Neighbour-from-scratch-in-Python/README.md

 Then we need to sort the distance values from min to max And then we can recommend the datapoints to our user.
 The user will manually enter the value for K.
+If you can't view the file for some reason or it shows some type of error download the file.